DogwishX/dxw-take-home/README.md

 Live website available [here](https://dogwishx.github.io/dxw-take-home/)

+This project includes a custom test environment which runs in the browser's console.

 ### User stories:
 - [x] When the user first loads the application, they are presented with a free text search box [#1][i1]